cider-security-research/cicd-goat/README.md

 * No need to hijack admin accounts of Gitea or Jenkins (named "admin" or "red-queen").

 ### Take the challenge
+1. After starting the containers, it might take up to 5 minutes until the containers configuration process is complete.
-1. Login to CTFd at http://localhost:8000 to view the challenges:
+2. Login to CTFd at http://localhost:8000 to view the challenges:
    * Username: `alice`
    * Password: `alice`

-2. Hack:
+3. Hack:
    * Jenkins http://localhost:8080
      * Username: `alice`
      * Password: `alice`